This post is a compilation of our most viewed notes on Economics, which we think our readers should not miss.

 - Neduvasal Hydrocarbon Project Controversy: Everything you need to know

 - Masala Bonds

 - From Planning Commission To NITI Aayog: Evolution of Indian Planning.

-- NITI Aayog: The new ‘think-tank’ to replace Planning Commission.
+- NITI Aayog: The new ‘think-tank’ to replace the Planning Commission.

 - How do States get revenue from the Center?